-- Tap on ‘Projects’ seen on the left-hand side navigation menu
+- Click ‘Projects’ on the left-hand side bar.

 - Select ‘New Project’ in the upper-right corner

-- Fill in the required details, such as project title, owner, start date, end date, overview, template, task layout, group name, tags, customized tabs, etc.
+- Fill in the required details like project title, owner, start date, end date, overview, template, task layout, group name, tags, customized tabs and more.

-To view a snapshot of activities within this project, click on ‘Dashboard’ at the top.
+- To view a snapshot of activities within this project, click ‘Dashboard’ at the top.

-Next to that, we have ‘Tasks’ where you’ll see the project-specific tasks when you create them.
+- Next to that, you have ‘Tasks’ where you’ll see the project-specific tasks when you create them.

 Notice the other options including Gantt & Reports, Documents, Milestones, Timesheet, Issues, and Users.

-Timesheet is where you can review the time spent on tasks and issues, and thus manage it properly.
+‘Timesheet’ is where you can review the amount of time spent on tasks and issues, and thus manage it properly.

 Also Read: Create FREE Business Emails with Zoho Mail